 Placement of the Abutment

-Once the bone and gums are healed and the implant has integrated with the surrounding bone, the cap or temporary restoration is removed.
+Once the bone and gums are healed, and the implant has integrated with the surrounding bone, the cap or temporary restoration is removed.
 A small piece called an abutment is attached to the implant.
 This will serve as a foundation for the final restoration (a dental crown, dental bridge, or denture).
-Another impression will be taken and the process of creating the final restoration will begin.
+We take another impression, and the process of creating the final restoration will begin.

 Dental Implant Restoration

-After a brief healing period, you will return to our Jacksonville dentist office and the final restoration will be placed.
-The dental crown, dental bridge, or denture is secured to the dental implant(s) for a permanent restoration.
+After a brief healing period, you will return to our Jacksonville dentist office to get the final restoration.
+The dental crown, dental bridge, or denture is secured to the dental implant(s) for permanent restoration.
 Your new smile will be complete!
 With a proper oral hygiene routine and regular visits to Dr. Alexander, your dental implants should last up to 20 years.